I Fed the Birds - a novel under construction

 Biography - in brief

 Jayne Joso is a writer and artist who has lived and worked in Japan, China, Kenya and the UK.
-She is the author of four novels, the most recent of these: From Seven to the Sea explores the world of seven year-old, Esther who skips school and sets out to sea.
-ARTS COUNCIL ENGLAND supported work on this novel which is now published by SEREN.
+She is the author of four novels and most recently a book of short fiction, JAPAN STORIES that explores contemporary Japanese lives; it includes an homage to Yayoi Kusama and a story dedicated to David Bowie: I'M NOT DAVID BOWIE which looks at one Japanese man's obsession with the singer.
+This latest work was supported by both ARTS COUNCIL ENGLAND and the DAIWA ANGLO-JAPANESE FOUNDATION; it is published by SEREN.
+Her most recent novel: From Seven to the Sea examines the world of seven year-old, Esther who skips school and sets out to sea.
+ARTS COUNCIL ENGLAND supported work on this novel which was also published by SEREN.

 In Praise of My Falling Down House